About

 Radiation-Hydrodynamics codes at exascale

-Shallow water equations model simulation using cell-based AMR on GPUs.
+Shallow water equations model simulation using cell-based AMR on GPUs

 #- Developed a face recognition API, an Elm-compiled web frontend UI, and implemented machine learning algorithms including deep learning convolutional neural networks.